 Down in the Louisiana bayous, Cleco comes alive with the click of a light switch.
-The holding company's utility unit, Cleco Power, generates, transmits, and distributes electricity to approximately 283,000 residential and business customers in 108 communities in Louisiana.
+The holding company's utility unit, Cleco Power, generates, transmits, and distributes electricity to approximately 283,000 residential and business customers in 108 communities in the state.
 Cleco Power has a net generating capacity of about 2,565 MW from its interests in nine fossil-fueled power plants.
-It also purchases power from other utilities and energy marketers and it sells some excess power to wholesale customers.
+It also purchases power from other utilities and energy marketers and sells some excess power to wholesale customers.
 Subsidiary Cleco Midstream Resources owns and operates two gas-fired wholesale power plants, a gas interconnection link to access the natural gas supply market, and offers energy management services.
 Cleco was bought in 2016 by an investor group led by Macquarie Infrastructure.

 Cleco Power serves 23 of Louisiana's parishes: Acadia, Allen, Avoyelles, Beauregard, Calcasieu, Catahoula, DeSoto, Evangeline, Grant, Iberia, Jefferson Davis, LaSalle, Natchitoches, Rapides, Red River, Sabine, St. Landry, St. Martin, St. Mary, St. Tammany, Vermillion, Vernon, and Washington.

-The only investor-owned electric utility in the state that serves Louisiana exclusively, Cleco Power' assets include 11,500 miles of distribution circuits and 1,250 miles of transmission circuits.
+The only investor-owned electric utility in the state that serves Louisiana exclusively, Cleco Power's assets include 11,500 miles of distribution circuits and 1,250 miles of transmission circuits.

 Cleco Midstream Resources LLC manages Cleco's wholesale energy business, including 775 MW of capacity in Louisiana.

-Cleco Support Group LLC is a shared-services subsidiary which enhances the revenues and profitability of Cleco's subsidiaries through cost-effective support services.
+Cleco Support Group LLC is a shared-services subsidiary that enhances the revenues and profitability of Cleco's subsidiaries through cost-effective support services.

 (In 2010 the company expanded its capacity, acquiring the 580 MW natural gas-fired Acadia Power Station in Louisiana from Acadia Power Partners for $304 million.)